• Home

 1. After the church age, the 7-year tribulation, chapters 4-18

-2. After the tribulation, Chapter 19-22
+2. After the tribulation, Chapters 19-22

-19 For what is our hope, or joy, or crown of rejoicing?
+For what is our hope, or joy, or crown of rejoicing?
 Is it not even you in the presence of our Lord Jesus Christ at His coming?
 (1Thessalonians 2:19)

 There are several different beliefs about the rapture, some believe there is no rapture.
 That's okay, these are not things we should divide over.
 End times theology is not a salvation issue.
 Yet, we want to get it right.
-There is one truth and we should seek the Lord for it.
+There is one truth, and we should seek the Lord for it.
 We may not all see eye to eye as we make our way through end times prophecy.
 However, I trust we are all teachable and are willing to look at what the bible says and let the Spirit teach us.
-We each bring biases to the our place of learning, seek the Lord to overcome you biases and pursue truth.
+We each bring biases to our place of learning, seek the Lord to overcome our biases and pursue truth.

 Rapture